ioccc-src/winner/faq.md

 Nevertheless, there may be a number of reasons why an IOCCC entry may fail to compile or run well or fail to run on your system.

 In some cases the American National Standards Institute's ANSI C committee has damaged the C standard to the point where perfectly valid C programs no longer compile with modern compilers.
-As such some old IOCCC entries cannot no longer be compiled with modern compilers.
+As such some old IOCCC entries can no longer be compiled with modern compilers (though a great deal of these were fixed in 2023).

 In some cases programs that may have worked on an old computer system longer work on modern computers.
-Some IOCCC entries do not work well, or no longer work on modern computers or modern operating systems.
+Some IOCCC entries do not work well, or no longer work on modern computers or modern operating systems, though again a great deal of these were fixed for modern systems.

 Some IOCCC entries fail to compile under clang, or gcc.
 Some IOCCC entries require operating system services that may not be present on your system.